Wild Strawberries vs. Mock Strawberries: What's the Difference?

 The mock strawberry (Duchesnea indica) grows to the same size as the wild strawberry, but with two very obvious differences:

-- The flower has five petals like the wild strawberry, but is yellow instead of white.
+- The flower has five petals like the wild strawberry, but it's yellow instead of white.

-- The berries are more round with hard little seeds that protrude from the berry's flesh.
+- The berries are more round with hard little seeds that protrude from the flesh.

 The mock strawberry has a bad rap, probably because of its name.
 Upon eating a mock strawberry, the first thing you will notice is the lack of juice.
 They're rather dry.
 The taste of a mock strawberry isn't exactly pleasant, either, being slightly bitter with an aftertaste much like cucumber or watermelon.